paytm/minreload/README.md

 Idea is to provide spawn functionality with existing process and alerting existing process that it has to exit

+SIGUSR1 : For reloading of process
+SIGUSR2 : For stopping the process gracefully.
+Will not spawn  anew proess SIGTER : UNHANDLED , this is for killing process in non graceful manner

 ## Usage
 See test.js